fabjonvince/Master_Thesis/src/optuna/guide.md

 You should see several tables created by optuna.

+NB.
+The current implementation automatically creates the database if it does not exist otherwise it loads the existing one.

-## Run a multi process study with SLURM
+#### Run a multi process study with SLURM

 Once the database is up, the optuna user can reach and create and alter tables on it, you can run multiple process that perform trails separately and log on the same database.
 In order to run a multi-process study you need: